kenyamane/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

 ## In case of synchronized tags

 - Add creatives to the order you want, and set the type of creatives `Tthird party`.
-- Insert JavaScript of M.T.Burn as creative.
+- Insert JavaScript of M.T.Burn (Hike) as creative.
  - Insert JavaScript such as advertisement unit template, empty element that assigns display placement of advertisement.
  - Insert click macro of DFP.
 Insert it accurately, and then it is possible to measure screen transitions and clicks.
  - You must implement template to tags if you using DFP click macro.